 Celebrating the Season

 Stay tuned throughout the fall and winter as we craft up even more delicious pumpkin goodies.
-While you wait, get into the kitchen and cook up something sweet for your family and friends to enjoy!
-Or…just as a little something special for yourself.
+In the meantime, get into the kitchen and cook up something sweet for your family and friends to enjoy!
+Or just as a little something special for yourself.
 Or read on about why we carve pumpkins at Halloween.

 If you decide to try these honey pumpkin recipes, be sure to take a photo and share them with us using #waxingkararecipes on Instagram.
 We love seeing your photos!